U.S. flag

 Clinical Description

 Glioma.
-Two families with more than one individual with glioma were found to have a germline POT1 variant [Bainbridge et al 2014].
+Two families with more than one individual with glioma were found to have a germline POT1 pathogenic variant [Bainbridge et al 2014].
 One or more individuals in these families presented with oligodendroglioma, suggesting a glioma type-specific susceptibility in these families.

 Genotype-Phenotype Correlations

-No genotype-phenotype correlations have been confirmed.
+No clinically relevant genotype-phenotype correlations have been confirmed.

-The p.Arg117Cys POT1 variant has been reported in three families with LFL in which members had cardiac angiosarcoma, in one family with LFL in which a member had breast angiosarcoma, and in one individual with cardiac sarcoma in the absence of family history [Calvete et al 2015, Calvete et al 2017].
+The p.Arg117Cys POT1 variant has been reported in three families with LFL syndrome in which members had cardiac angiosarcoma, in one family with LFL syndrome in which a member had breast angiosarcoma, and in one individual with cardiac sarcoma in the absence of family history [Calvete et al 2015, Calvete et al 2017].

 Penetrance